 Write the Word – I’ve found that the simple act of putting a gel pen to paper and writing the Word helps me to meditate on it longer and not rush through it like I might on a tablet.
 Get a pretty journal, write your verse in it and decorate as you wish with stickers, rubber stamps or other mixed media.
-Plans and prompts are available from Sweet Blessings and Mercy Is New.
+Plans and prompts are available from Sweet Blessings and The Architect and The Artist.

 Color the Word – Like writing the Word, coloring the Bible can help you to meditate and think about it longer.
 I’m currently using the Inspire Bible (New Living Translation) which has beautiful line illustrations that I don’t get tired of.
-If you prefer King James, take a look at My Creative Bible.
-Some coloring book ideas are Color the Psalms, Simple Blessings and Garden Blessings.
+You might also want to explore bible journaling.

 Sometimes we forget that Bible study is more than something we have to get done and cross off our to do lists.
 It’s important to create the time and space to think about what we’ve reading and studying.